-I am an academic researcher based in Brussels, Belgium (learn more).
-Thanks to my Marie Curie grant, I have had the chance to travel a lot during the past year and a half.
-I’ve been to Greece, Portugal, Austria, Italy, Canada, the US... and I’ve met a lot of incredible people.
+Thanks to my recent research grants (Marie Curie and Fulbright), I have had the chance to travel a lot and meet many incredible people.
 People are the true potential of this world.
 The stories they tell you!
 The knowledge and experience they carry!
 It's humbling.
 And inspiring!

-At the same time, I became a true podcast junkie, bingeing on hours and hours of lectures and debates, with my mind spinning at full steam, racing from religious studies to physics, from politics to anthropology.
+At the same time, I have grown a true podcast junkie, bingeing on hours and hours of lectures and debates, with my mind spinning at full steam, racing from religious studies to physics, from politics to anthropology.
 Synaptic fireworks.
-I was constantly triggered by new ideas.
-One day, after yet another interesting conversation with someone I met during my travels, I thought: if only I could share this!
-If only I could record this conversation and let more people know about this amazing person I just spoke to.
+I have been constantly triggered by new ideas.
+One day, after yet another interesting conversation with a colleague, I thought: if only I could share this!
+If only I could record this conversation and let more people know about this amazing person's story.
 Then it hit me: I must have my own podcast!

 I have been active in academia for ten years now.
 My research, which was initially centred on technical issues related to analogue-to-digital audio transfers, is now focused on high-level issues related to multimedia preservation - and, even more broadly, on why cultural heritage matters, how it relates to the concepts of memory and identity, and how it helps us answer fundamental questions of the human condition.
 I found myself interested in the human, absolutely fascinated by human beings and our ways of being on earth - but I'm also a nerd and a tech junky, so I can't ignore how pervasive digital technology is in our lives, from devices to services, from Facebook to deep learning for medical applications... it's almost too much to behold.